 An eighty-one year old man is brought to the physician's office by his son and daughter-in-law.
 The father, Mr. Ryan, lives in the lower level of a two story, two family home.
-The son and his wife live upstairs.
+Mr. Ryan's son and his wife live upstairs.
 They are concerned that he is increasingly forgetful.
 Recently, he became lost on a walk in his neighborhood.
 Mr. Ryan is relatively unconcerned and says: AMy kids worry too much about me.
 After all, I am eighty years old.
 What do you expect?@ Mr. Ryan denies depressed mood, difficulty sleeping, ruminative thoughts, concerns about death, or thoughts about taking his life.
 On further questioning, Mr. Ryan's son describes that over the last two years his father has had increasing difficulty managing his finances, caring for his apartment, and preparing meals.
 He has trouble remembering the names of his three grandchildren and has forgotten all family birthdays over the past year.
 He will spend most of the morning reading the paper and seems to reread the sports pages several times.

 Medical history is unremarkable except for bilateral cataract replacements.
 There are no prescribed medications.
 There is no history of depression.
 Social history is remarkable for owning the house where his son and daughter live, a remote smoking history but no cigarettes for over thirty years, and one to two drinks a night.
 Mr. Ryan's wife died ten years ago.